CharlotteE67/cs323-proj1/report/SID-Project1.md

 ## IV.
 Instructions

 ​			Change directory to the root path and using `make splc` to create `splc` in `./bin` root for spl codes' parsing.
-Then using `./bin/splc ./test/<file_name>` to create output parsing tree.
+Then using `bin/splc test/<file_name>` to create output parsing tree.
+And you can use `make clean` to delete all created files.